Proto-Indo-European accent: Reflexes

 The accent system of Vedic Sanskrit seems to reflect the position of the original PIE accent fairly faithfully.
 Avestan manuscripts do not have written accent, but we know indirectly that at some period the free PIE accent was preserved (e.g. Avestan *r is devoiced yielding -hr- before voiceless stops and after the accent — if the accent was not on the preceding syllable, *r is not devoiced (Note: Compare e.g. Avestan 'wolf' with devoicing, as opposed to Vedic vṛ́kas, Ancient Greek λύκος, but 'dead' without devoicing, as opposed to Vedic mṛtás, Ancient Greek βροτός.)).

 Ancient Greek also preserves the free PIE accent in its nouns (see Ancient Greek accent), but with limitations that prevent the accent from being positioned farther than the third syllable from the end (next from the end if the last vowel was long).
 However, Greek is almost completely worthless for reconstructing the PIE accent in verbs, because (other than in a few cases) it is consistently positioned as close to the start as the rules allow.

-Proto-Germanic initially preserved the PIE free accent, with some innovations.
-In the last stage of Proto-Germanic, the accent was replaced by a stress accent on the first syllable of the word, but prior to that it left its traces in the operation of Verner's law.
+The PIE accent was lost in Proto-Germanic, but its position is attested indirectly in Germanic languages because of accent-sensitive sound changes that applied in pre-Proto-Germanic, such as Verner's law.

 Anatolian languages show traces of the old PIE accent in the lengthening of the formerly accented syllable.
 Compare: